italia/spid-cie-oidc-django/README.md

 The Database storage engine can be one of which supported by Django, the example project comes with sqlite3.

+We can install this SDK in two ways:

+ - django application in a preexisting Django project
+ - demo projects for example purpose

 #### Install as Django application
 Install __spid-cie-oidc__ as python package and use it in your django project